kristofersokk/local-tumbl-viewer/README.md

 This project is deployed to [tumblviewer.app](https://tumblviewer.app/) with Vercel analytics.
 Because this has MIT license, if you want you can deploy it yourself on your own page.
 A small ask, leave the about page intact.

+## Issues and feature requests

+Feel free to create issues if you find bugs or if you want to request a feature.
+Or make a fork and make PR yourself.

 ## Supported platforms

 * Tumblr